matthewsot/ecrit-core/Design/Text Manipulation/Collisions.md

 5. Save T's initial insertion index. (for insertions): T.insertAt += D (for removals): T.removeAt += D
 6. Apply transformation T with the new insertion point
 7. Loop through each TU in U. If TU's insertion index is after T's initial insertion index, TU's insertion index += D. Reapply TU.
+8. Add T to history
+9. Check for any previously deferred transformations that should now be applied

 In pseudocode, we might get: